-The Strategic Plan 2023, Institutional Review Implementation Plan (IRIP 2018) articulate specific aims and objectives, each with accompanying outcomes and targets.
-The Implementation Plan for each of these outline key deliverables, assignee and timeframe and are held centrally in a SharePoint Database.
+The Strategic Plan 2023 articulates specific aims and objectives, each with accompanying outcomes and targets.
+The Implementation Plan outlines key deliverables, assignee and timeframe and is held centrally in a SharePoint Database.
 Internal procedures are in place to routinely monitor, document and report progress to key decision-making individuals or committees, including Executive Team, An Chomhairle Acadúil and An tÚdarás Rialaithe.